-To apply for the summer school, please send a CV and brief cover letter to email@example.com.
+To apply for the summer school, please fill out our application form (black button on the right), enclosing a CV and a brief cover letter.
 In your letter you should briefly tell us what you are currently working on and why you would like to participate.
 This will help us propose a project that overlaps with your interest.

 FEES AND BOOK